How to build a sales process: A complete guide with examples

 2. Lead qualification

-• Identify decision-makers early in the buying process.
+• Identifying the decision-making process early in the buying process

 3. Discover needs and pain points

-• Explore what they've tried before and why it didn't work.
+• Explore what they have tried and why it did not work

 4. Present a tailored solution